 So you’ve got an awesome headline, informative copy, calls to action, a clear brand message and a lead nurturing system with which you funnel your traffic.
 However, if you’re targeting the wrong audience, all these will simply go to waste.
 Learn about persona targeting and integrate it deeply into your marketing strategy.
 Research about your keywords before choosing appropriate ones for your project, and develop a content strategy that prioritizes context above all else.

 Pricing is one of the major deciding factors consumers look at before purchasing products or services.
-Your pricing strategy could make or break your sale.
+Your pricing strategy could make or break your sales, such as when deciding on a price for website design or other digital marketing services.
 A good example of this is Apple’s new iPad mini.
 The tech world is abuzz with its $329 price tag for a very basic unit, because for almost $100 less, you can get the competitor’s tablet with the same functionality, if not more.
 Examine your competitors’ pricing, and see how far you can push yours to compete with them.
 If you’re going to price your products steeply, make sure they offer sufficient value.

 Lack of Personal Connection